BowmanCreek/Smart-Rain-Gardens/README.md

 Sample Time:  Shows an example of how to use the function "millis" to record data at certain time intervals.

-Note: The main code for data monitoring still contains use of external UNIXTIME libraries.
-Those should be transitioned to using the function millis(), and that library is not needed.
-As of now, there is now official timestamp, so that must be recorded at the start and end of executing the program, and used to interpret dat based on intervals.
+Note: The main code for data monitoring still contains use of external UNIXTIME libraries for the program GardenSDNOXbee.ino.
+Those should be transitioned to using the function millis() similar to how FInalPresentationDataCollection.ino looks.
+The external UNIXtime libraries are not needed.
+As of now, there is no official timestamp, so that must be recorded at the start and end of executing the program, and used to interpret data based on intervals.